 Both Mr. Hodge’s father and grandfather were Texas cattlemen and ranchers.
 His family has lived in Texas for nearly two centuries and is listed amongst members of the Sons of the Republic of Texas, direct descendants of those that settled the Republic of Texas.
 Understandably, he is passionate about Texas property rights.
 He has testified on Texas condemnation and eminent-domain reform on behalf of Texas landowners in front of both the Texas House of Representatives and the Texas Senate.
 He also writes a weekly blog at TexasCondemnation.com.
 His blog educates landowners about current Texas condemnation and eminent-domain issues.

-B.S., Agriculture and Applied Economics, Texas Tech University, 1999
+- B.S., Agriculture and Applied Economics, Texas Tech University, 1999

 - J.D., University of Texas School of Law, 2002

 In a jury trial in Johnson County, Texas, represented a property owner against a taking by Peregrine Pipeline Company.
 The taking was an approximately 2.9445 easement out of an approximate 400.836 acre tract of land with previous multiple pipeline easements and an oil and gas lease.
 The pipeline company offered $79,979 as just compensation, but the jury awarded over $1.6 million as just compensation, including damages.
 Shortly thereafter, the pipeline company filed for bankruptcy and the landowners entered into settlement negotiations for the outstanding debt.
 This resulted in a $1,106, 190.21 settlement agreement which included $465.450.12 in attorneys’ fees, $17, 788.05 in office expenses, and $6,008.57 in litigation expenses.

 Represented a landowner in a jury trial in Conroe, Texas against a taking by a local governmental authority.
 The taking involved issues related to the impact of a high-pressure gas pipeline on property and detention requirements by condemning authority, and Mr. Hodge’s responsibilities included giving the opening statement and cross-examining a key fact witness.

 In a jury trial in Houston, represented a hedge fund against a taking of a country club in Clear Lake, Texas by a local governmental authority, resulting in a finding that the condemning authority’s action in deciding to take the property was arbitrary, capricious, and fraudulent.
-The case is currently on appeal.

 Represented numerous landowners as lead counsel against Seaway Pipeline’s taking of its Seaway pipeline in Leon, Grimes, and Chambers Counties.